ThuanLeUte/ble-st17h66_fw_power_consumption/README.md

 + The LED should be off in CASE 1.
 + The LED should be BLINK one time when click happen (hall sensor) (for troubleshooting).
 + The LED should be double BLINK twice when bottle available.
-+ The LED should be triple BLINK twice when go to CASE 2
++ The LED should be triple BLINK twice when go to CASE 2 after that blinks twice every 5 seconds until go to “CASE1”
 ## BLE Service: Device Setting (0xFFF0)

 ### BLE Characteristics